ujenjt/call-rate-limiter/README.md

 Call Rate Limiter is `async/await` friendly rate limit utilities for JavaScript.

-Often API providers prevent (or even ban) you from calling their API endpoints more often than specified number of times during defined timeframe.
+Often API providers prevent (or even ban) you from calling their API endpoints more often than specified number of times during defined time frame.
 As a responsible developer, you want to respect this restrictions on your own side and not give API provider a reason to restrict your code from the API access. `call-rate-limiter` package provides utility functions to help you in achieving this goal.

 Rate limiting functions provided use sliding window rate limiter under the hood.
 Every function wrapped in rate limiter becomes a `Promise`-returning function.
 This `Promise` resolves then the function is called and, if it was async as well, only after returned `Promise` is resolved.
 Result of function execution is passed to `resolve` function.